Skip to main content

 On Tuesday, August 9, 2022, the Orangeburg City Council selected "Orangeburg University District Partners" as their preferred development partner for the Railroad Corner Redevelopment.

-The city and OUDP are currently negotiating a Memorandum of Understanding (MOU) which will then set the framework for the execution of a Purchase and Development Agreement.
+The city and OUDP are currently negotiating a Memorandum of Understanding (MOU) that will set the framework for the execution of a Purchase and Development Agreement.

 Railroad Corner Redevelopment - Developer Responses